Michael Welner: Research

-The Depravity Standard is an inventory of evidence relating to the different stages of a crime – before, during, and after.
+The Depravity Standard is an inventory of evidence concerning to the different stages of a crime – before, during, and after.
 The Depravity Scale, an internet-based series of surveys and a component of the Depravity Standard research, has established public consensus for what aspects of a crime are most heinous.
 The Depravity Standard, informed in part by this data, by higher court decisions, and by evidence from adjudicated cases, is not a psychological evaluation or test.
 Rather, it is an inventory to guide inexperienced jurors on what qualities of a crime may distinguish its severity if they believe them to be present.

-CIEEO (Clinical Inventory of the Everyday Extreme and Outrageous)

-The Depravity Standard research has inspired Dr. Welner's research into the CIEEO (Clinical Inventory of the Everyday Extreme and Outrageous), a 14-item inventory of non-criminal everyday evil reflecting a range of an actor's intent and effects on a victim.
-Unlike the Depravity Standard, the CIEEO is being developed to apply in clinical and screening settings to flag behaviors that warrant treatment or other intervention in order to prevent consequences at home, workplace, or community.
+Welner's research has also led to the development of the Clinical Inventory of the Everyday Extreme and Outrageous (CIEEO), a 14-item inventory of non-criminal everyday evil reflecting a range of an actor's intent and effects on a victim.
+Unlike the Depravity Standard, the CIEEO is intended for clinical and screening contexts to highlight behaviors that warrant treatment or other intervention in order to prevent consequences at home, workplace, or community.
 The CIEEO is inspired by the goals of vigilance for child abuse – namely, detection and identification being the first step toward intervention and treatment of the worst of behaviors.

-Perpetrators of drug-facilitated sex assault

 Welner researched and developed the typology for classifying drug-facilitated sex assaulters.
 Such offenders are distinguished by setting, be it workplace, in social interactions, or doctors.
 The offenders found in each of these separate settings exhibit particular qualities.

 Public policy

-Welner was a key contributor a range of proposals within landmark mental health reform legislation that passed the United States Congress in 2016.
+Welner was a contributor in a range of proposals within landmark mental health reform legislation that passed the United States Congress in 2016.
 He testified to lawmakers on multiple occasions prior to the bill's eventual passage.
 Apart from advocating various ideas to expand crisis mental health services and to attract talent to treat the underserved, Welner also argued for the reform of commitment law, and reform of HIPAA, as a means to prevent both suicide and homicide outcomes.
-Welner was under serious consideration by the Trump Administration as Assistant Secretary of Mental Health in the Department of Health and Human Services, a position created to direct mental health and substance abuse policy in the United States.
+Welner was under consideration by the Trump Administration as Assistant Secretary of Mental Health in the Department of Health and Human Services, a position created to direct mental health and substance abuse policy in the United States.